LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/kubernetes-production.md

 ```

 - From the above configuration, try to avoid setting `replicas: 2` because we will have 2 postgres server Pods writing to the same file system at the same time.
 BAD.
 Issue with data integrity.

+### Real-World Example

+Let’s say both Pods are handling transactions that modify customer orders in an e-commerce database:

+- **Pod A** starts a transaction to update an order’s status from "Pending" to "Shipped."
+- **Pod B** starts a different transaction to update the same order’s status from "Pending" to "Canceled."

+Both Pods try to write their updates to the same data files on the shared disk simultaneously:

+- **Pod A** writes "Shipped" to the file.
+- **Pod B** writes "Canceled" to the same file, possibly overwriting Pod A’s changes.

+This situation could lead to corrupted data and inconsistent database states.

 ### Kubernetes Volumes